bitovi/academy/src/angular/10b-declarative-state/declarative-state.md

-An additional benefit specific to Angular + RxJS is that imperative side effects that we previously accomplished in a subscription to an event (_e.g_ form control enabled toggling) can now be done via an action taken during the generation of a value via state definition.
+An additional benefit specific to Angular + RxJS is that imperative side effects that we previously accomplished in a subscription to an event (_e.g_ form control enabled toggling) can now be done via an action taken during the generation of a value by a stream.
 This removes the need to manually manage subscriptions in `onDestroy`.

 ## Exercise: Update states, cities & restaurants to be observables